rebcabin/tangledown/README.md

             self.assertEqual (3, 2+1)
 ```

 Leave a blank line after the opening `<noweb...>` tag and another blank line before the ending `</noweb>` tag, unless you don't want to render the code like code.
-Here's a non-rendered `noweb` block --- no blank lines surrounding the contents of the `noweb` tag:
+Here's a `noweb` block with no blank lines surrounding the contents of the `noweb` tag:

 <noweb name="another_little_test">